-Public safety officials need to prepare for natural disasters like earthquakes, storms and bushfires and floods, industrial incidents, technological crises like data breaches, and a range of other possible scenarios including malevolence, terrorism and other manmade disasters.
+Public safety government officials and crisis managers need to prepare for natural disasters like earthquakes, storms and bushfires and floods, industrial incidents, technological crisis situations like data breaches, and a range of other possible scenarios including malevolence, terrorism and other manmade disasters.

 While the timing and severity of events will always be unpredictable, you do control the way you respond.

 What does the public want from a leader in a crisis?

 Research indicates that, in natural disasters, the public perceives the success of the operational response by the amount and speed of relevant information they receive from the emergency response officials.
 Therefore, a quick response is pertinent.

 In times of disruption, your community needs a clear picture of what’s happening, and the confidence that an effective response is underway.
 People will want to know how they will be impacted and how to receive support; and emergency services and volunteers need information, fast.

 The public wants to know what you know, to break through the fog of miscommunication, rumors and misinformation.